Weather Updates

 What happens once I lodge a complaint?

 • Receipt of the complaint is acknowledged in writing.
-Depending on the nature of the complaint, the matter is generally referred to the Management Committee.
-Management Committee receive cases every two weeks.
+Depending on the nature of the complaint, the matter is generally referred to the Chairs of the Investigation and Mediation Committees for a direction on the case.
+The Chairs receive cases every two weeks;

-• Once a directive has been issued by Management Committee, a letter is issued to the Respondent with a copy of the Complaint and/or supporting evidence enclosed.
+• Once a directive has been issued by the Chairs of Investigation and Mediation, a letter is issued to the Respondent with a copy of the Complaint and/or supporting evidence enclosed.
 Please be assured that all personal contact information (unless acknowledged in a public forum such as Facebook) is redacted (i.e. blackened out) prior to issue to the Respondent;

-• If your complaint has been referred to the Investigations Committee, a member of that Committee may be in contact with each party to confirm the facts/evidence.
+• If your complaint has been referred to the Investigations Committee, a member of that Committee may be in contact with each party to confirm the facts/evidence, if they require further information;

-• It is important that parties lodge ALL ADDITIONAL material pertinent/relevant to the case directly to the appointed investigator during the course of an Investigation as there is no formal process to lodge material post-Investigation (i.e. once a case is closed or a case to answer has been proven and charges laid).
+• It is important that both parties lodge ALL material pertinent/relevant to the case when the case is raised or you are first notified of the complaint.
+There may be an opportunity to lodge additional evidence to the appointed investigator during the course of an Investigation, if you are contacted.
+Once the Investigation is finalised, no further evidence can be submitted, except for “new” evidence (i.e. evidence that became available after the Investigation).
 Should a matter be referred on to a Disciplinary Hearing or later, an Appeal, there will be further opportunity to be heard.

 • The complaint fee, if applicable, will be refunded once prima facie, a case to answer, has been proven.
 Reimbursement made by direct bank deposit takes approximately 2-3 weeks.
 Cheque reimbursement takes up to 4 weeks;